SoftSec-KAIST/SURI/README.md

 :alarm_clock: 28 hrs on Coreutils and Binutils, 10 days on full dataset

+In this experiment, we rewrite binaries using SURI and our comparison targets and see if the rewritten binaries can pass the test suites.

 To rewrite the binaries in each dataset, use the `1_get_reassembled_code.py` script provided in the artifact.